 Rita Plush lives and writes in Queens, New York.
-Rita is an interior designer, writer, lecturer and teacher of the decorative arts.
-She has spoken at libraries throughout Long Island, at Hofstra University and CW Post-Hutton House.
-She is the Coordinator of the Interior Design/Certificate Program in Continuing Education at Queensborough Community College.
+Rita is an author, speaker and interior designer.
+She has presented at libraries throughout Long Island, at Hofstra University and CW Post-Hutton House.
 Her articles on interior design have appeared in Times Ledger Newspapers, distributed throughout Brooklyn, The Bronx and Queens.
 Her writing practice includes fiction and non-fiction, and her stories and essays have been published in many literary journals including The Alaska Quarterly Review, The Iconoclast, The MacGuffin and Passager.
-She is the author of Lily Steps Out (Penumbra Publishing May 2012), and most recently, the short story collection, Alterations (Penumbra Publishing 2013).
+She is the author of Lily Steps Out (Penumbra Publishing May 2012), and most recently, the short story , Alterations (Penumbra Publishing 2013).

 Story-telling is as natural as speaking and goes as far back as humankind.
 Stories link us, they connect us to our own lives and to the lives of others.

 Isaac Bashevis Singer, the beloved Yiddish/American writer said, "If stories weren't told or books weren't written, we would live like the beasts, only for the day... the whole world, all human life, is one long story."